xero/open_qoob_cms_legacy/source/xbd.rst

       XBD, Extended Browser Detection
       library to implement browser specific features on web applications or websites.

-      extended by andrew harrison for use in the open qoob framework. wrapped into a class, and added ip and hostname lookup.
+      extended by xero harrison for use in the open qoob framework. wrapped into a class, and added ip and hostname lookup.

       released open-source under the GNU Lesser General Public License version 3